cube3power/atsd/integration/pentaho/data-integration/README.md

   ORDER BY datetime
 ```

-- `Weights` has weights for 10 categories for 2017 year:
+- `Weights` has weights for 10 categories for 2017 year

 ```sql
 SELECT tags.category, value